Financing your studies as an international student

 • Graduation scholarship for international students: this is a performance-based scholarship from TU Darmstadt for international students in the final phase of their studies.
 The applications are open twice a year from 1-15 April and 1-15 October and we (the ISS) can advise you on this specific scholarship!

-• DAAD Scholarships: DAAD has compiled a list of scholarships from them along with other organizations that are also worth a look!
+• DAAD Scholarships: DAAD has compiled a list of scholarships from them with other organizations that are also worth a look!

 • DAAD Prize: this isn’t exactly a scholarship as it is a prize (valued at 1000 euros) given out to students from the international student body at TU Darmstadt once a year for outstanding achievements.
 Talk to a professor if you think you should be nominated.

-BAföG and KfW
+BAföG

 Ons

 “Knowing how to budget properly can make the difference between success and failure when studying abroad.
-Managing finances is a very important challenge that international students have to master before they start a new, exciting chapter of their lives in Darmstadt.”
+Managing finances is a challenge that international students have to master before they start a new, exciting chapter of their lives in Darmstadt.”

 Studentin der TU Darmstadt auf dem sonnigen Vorplatz der Universitäts- und Landesbibltiothek